Loading

 Viewing your deposit balance and transactions

-You can see the balance of your deposits and your transactions on a separate Escrow balance page within your transaction history information.
+You can see the balance of your deposits and your transactions on a separate project funds page within your transaction history information.
 To do so, follow these steps:

 1. In your Transaction history list, find a transaction from the contract where you want to see information